 “I wish I had looked in the mirror instead of blaming my husband for all of our issues.
 Through my recent counseling sessions, I have recognized that I blame everyone and everything on everyone else because it’s “never” my fault.
 I was so concerned with pointing fingers that I never realized my part in our marriage struggles.
 I have since apologized to my ex over and over again.
 Unfortunately it’s too late as he remarried someone just last month.
 The divorce has wrecked our kids and I live with so much regret.”

 “I wished I had been open to getting outside help with a counselor.
 There is so much stigma around therapy and I fell into the trap of believing that we didn’t need it.
 There was no way I was going to share my personal issues with some stranger and pay $200.
 I had a lot of pride and it got the best of me.
 We ended up divorcing a year ago and it’s been painful.
 I would tell anyone who is stuck to get help.
 There’s no shame whatsoever and now I’m in counseling for myself and I’m learning a lot.”

-If you know someone who is considering divorce, separation, or are not sure if your own relationship is worth fighting for, sign up for our 4-week online course right now!
+If you know someone who is considering divorce, separation, or are not sure if your own relationship is worth fighting for, sign up for membership to Marriage365 right now!